MORE Student Loan NEWS:

 Last year, the U.S. Department of Education implemented IDR Account Adjustment to help student loan borrowers benefit from the program as it was initially intended.
 The Department worked to remove the confusion surrounding the program, making it more accessible and available to student loan borrowers.
 It also conducted a one-time adjustment of IDR payments to address past inaccuracies and improved their previous subpar tracking procedures.

-On July 14th, the Department of Education began notifying 804,000 borrowers that they have a total of $39 billion in federal student loans that will be discharded in coming weeks.
+On July 14th, the Department of Education began notifying 804,000 borrowers that they have a total of $39 billion in federal student loans that will be discharged in coming weeks.
 In total, more than $116.6 billion in student loan forgiveness for more than 3.4 million borrowers has been approved.

 In final good news, there is no application required for the IDR Account Adjustment.
 Borrowers will automatically receive the benefits.
 A critical element, however, is that borrowers with non-Direct and non-government-held federal student loans need to consolidate those loans into the federal Direct consolidation program in order to benefit from the IDR Account Adjustment.